RV rentals in Miami, FL

 Flying into Miami?
 RV pickup locations are usually separate from the MIA terminal, so compare the pickup address before you book.

-The closest pickup option in our database is Roadsurfer, about 15 minutes from MIA and 6.2 miles away.
 For MIA arrivals, compare the pickup address against whether your route starts toward the Florida Keys, the Everglades, Biscayne, or a longer South Florida trip.

 Airport